In this competition we want you to create an original piece of A4 sized Maths Art. Make it look amazing, and make sure you explain how you did it.

 All winning and highly commended artworks will be on display on the Maths Careers website.

-The closing date is Sunday 20th June and winners will be announced here in July 2021.
+The contest will close at midnight on 30th July and winners will be announced here in September 2021.

 If you are a teacher and wish to submit a large number of entries please contact email@example.com